in4matix/Gnome45-Extensions/INSTRUCTIONS.md

 4. Copy the user file in the downloaded dconf folder to the above folder.

-5. Logout and back in.
+5. Log out and back in.